MMarieSchuckart/Masters_Thesis/README.md

 This is work in progress (e.g. the analysis of the GSS data is still missing).&nbsp;  🐢

-The data that I use to write the scripts right now are from a pilot study with a patient with Parkinson's disease, it's only a single file so I haven't tested it with the real data yet.
+The data that I use to write the scripts right now are from a pilot study with a patient with Parkinson's disease, it's only a single file that ends somewhere in block 1 (so there's quite a bit missing).
+There are no real datasets yet, so I haven't tested my script yet.

 &nbsp;